Research Specialist (Research Specialist IV - 2 openings)

 - Performs all other duties as assigned.

-Graduation from an accredited four-year college or university with major course work in statistics, research, sociology, or evaluation is preferred.
-Experience in program evaluation, and the collection and analysis of both quantitative and qualitative data – including large data sets.
-Experience in using BLS, ACS and census data to determine the characteristics of a particular population within a specified geography.
-A graduate degree is preferred.
+Graduation from an accredited four-year college or university with major course work in statistics, research, sociology, or evaluation is required.
+Experience in program evaluation, and the collection and analysis of both quantitative and qualitative data – including large data sets – is required.
+Experience in using BLS, ACS and census data to determine the characteristics of a particular population within a specified geography is preferred.
+A graduate degree is strongly preferred.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS